vivianmaxine/vivianmaxine.github.io/index.md

 #### 2. Created my first Github repository for this [Coding Log](https://vivianmaxine.github.io/) webpage

 #### 3. Worked on touch typing on [Ratatype](https://www.ratatype.com/u802195/)
-- Lesson 1: jk
+- Lesson 1: Home Row Position (1-3)
-- Lesson 2: fd
-- Lesson 3: jk + fd

 #### 4. Worked on JavaScript exercises on freeCodeCamp
 - Reviewed sections 1-16 (up to "Finding a Remainder in JavaScript")